flexera-public/policy_templates/cost/google/recommender/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - A list of email addresses to notify
+- *Recommender to Check* - [Google recommender](https://cloud.google.com/recommender/docs/recommenders) to run the policy against
+- *Location* - Location to check, it can be the zone, region or global

 ## Policy Actions